Anoy-H/Unity-HDRP-Buoyancy-Physics/README.md

 # Important: Tested Unity Editor version 6000+, older versions may not work.
 Also, you must enable the Scripting option from the water settings.

+**At first, download the .unityasset file from the releases section.**

 **Method 1: Single Mesh Buoyancy**